AMTANGEE/Tool.UsersDoNotShow/README.md

 * AMTANGEE Partner Key for signing the assembly
 * .NET Framework 4.0

-**Note:** An existing AMTANGEE Installation is not needed but the AMTANGEE SDK and the provided AMTANGEE.Custom.dll are required.
+**Note:** An existing AMTANGEE Installation is not needed BUT the AMTANGEE SDK and the provided AMTANGEE.Custom.dll are required.

 ## Feedback

 * Send us an email at support@amtangee.com
-* File an issue here in [GitHub](https://github.com/amtangee/tool.usersdonotshow/issues)
+* File an issue here in [GitHub](https://github.com/amtangee/tools.usersdonotshow/issues)

 ## License